dogukangulyasar/Intro-To-Embedded/readme.md

 "GUI"

 When I creating GUI I planned that user can be able to control the led from the application (On / Off buttons at the GUI) or physcial button.
 So there is 2 buttons on the GUI as On/Off there is one image as default **Off** and the text which is giving information about led status.
+I created 3 different classes to make an OOP architecture my project.
+Which they:

+>Buttoncontrol -> Controls the button pin
+>Led -> Turning on or turning off the led.
+>Fileoperations -> Changing pins

+These three files are connected each other.
+When program starts, buttoncontrol thread is running and controlling the button pin each 100ms.
+If the button pin changes 1 to 0 then sending signals to the Led class.
+Led class gets this signal and related this signal it sends a signal to the fileoperations class to changing the led's pin status.
+When fileoperations change and complete it's process give signals to the Led and Led changes the qml text such as Status:off/on, changing bulb icon.